entelognathus/Arthrodire-phylogeny/Arthrodire taxa used in analysis to be compiled.md

 > - [Carr and Hlavin, 2010](https://academic.oup.com/zoolinnean/article/159/1/195/2608083); Case, 1931; Miles, 1966b; [Stack and Sallan,2018](https://peerj.com/articles/5636/#fig-1)

 [*Rhachiosteus pterygiatus*](https://deepbone.cn/public/#/explor?s_id=169321&functionId=Deepbone_header_searchResultOpen) Gross, 1938
-> Upper Givetian, to Lower Frasnian, 384.4, 382.7
+> upper Givetian to lower Frasnian, 384.4, 382.7

 > - Calcareous Flags, Bergisch-Gladbach, Germany.
 > - Gross, 1938; [Miles, 1966a](https://www.cambridge.org/core/journals/earth-and-environmental-science-transactions-of-royal-society-of-edinburgh/article/abs/xvthe-placoderm-fish-rhachiosteus-pterygiatus-gross-and-its-relationships/018CEA078DEDCF04EF4BC8A8A9B6B59C).
 > - As Gross has stated,the exact place of origin of this specimen is not recorded and therefore its precise stratigraphical position is uncertain.
 However, it is undoubtedly from some part of the Upper or Lower
  Calcareous Flags (Plattenkalk), which are widely distributed in the Strunde valley near Cologne, and is of Upper Givetian or Lower Frasnian age